-Storm
+Apache Storm

 Storm has many use cases: real time analytics, online machine learning, continuous computation, distributed RPC, ETL, and more.
 Storm is fast: a benchmark clocked it at over a million tuples processed per second per node.
 Storm integrates with the queueing and database technologies you already use.
 A Storm topology consumes streams of data and processes those streams in arbitrarily complex ways, repartitioning the streams between each stage of the computation however needed.
 It has a Python wrapper and serves as a means to get data into the HDFS and process it and route.